ai-for-public-services/img-rtc-demonstrator/README.md

-# Satellite Imagery Demonstrator Project
+# Hazardous Road Traffic Collsion Clustering using Aerial Imagery

 ## About this Repository